Page Banner

 HHS Meeting Schedule

-The Society meets on the first Thursday of the month unless otherwise posted.
-Meetings begin at 7:30 pm and will be held at Centenary College, Hackettstown, New Jersey.
-Check this website for additional information.
+The Society meets on the first Thursday of the month and are held in the Front Parlor of historic Seay Hall at Centenary College, unless otherwise posted.
+Meetings begin at 7:30 pm.
+Check this website or call the Museum at 908.852.8797 for additional information.

 Historic Main Street Book

-A new publication, "Historic Main Street, Hackettstown New Jersey", by co-authors Frank and Lemasters, details its businesses and residents from the 19th century to the present!
+"Historic Main Street, Hackettstown New Jersey", a book by co-authors Frank and Lemasters, details Hackettstown's businesses and residents from the 19th century to the present!
 This book is must for anyone interested in Hackettstown and its history!

 Click Here to Get Yours!